RavenousLegs

 Peacocks and Ruins engulfed by trees in Ross Island, Andaman and Nicobar

-The baby spotted-deers kept shying away from me and hid behind the trees.
+The baby spotted deer kept shying away from me and hiding behind the trees.

 Spotted Deers in Ross Island, Andaman and Nicobar